500Foods/WelcomeToTroodon/configs/probe.md

 The TAP probe uses the nozzle directly, so the x_offset and y_offset are both set to zero.

+Note that the TAP probe is used in both the Quad Gantry Levelling process as well as the Bed Mesh Levelling process.
+When making changes here, please be sure to test those as well.

 ***NOTE: Setting z_offset as suggested in the documentation seems to set it globally, meaning that it changes the z_offset for your printer.
 Which is absolutely not what is intended.
 So this value is deliberately not included here.
 I've got a wonderfully engraved first layer in a glass bed as a testament to this.***
 ```
 #####################################################################